flackdl/cwwed/README.md

 [some other instructions I followed](https://varlogdiego.com/kubernetes-cluster-with-autoscaling-on-aws-and-kops) which showed it was necessary to edit the kops `nodes` instance group and include some tags referenced by [cluster-autoscaler.yml](configs/cluster-autoscaler.yml).

+Defining the `<YOUR_CLUSTER_NAME>` tag seems optional at this point, though, since we only have one cluster.

 **NOTE**: make sure the CA version matches the k8s version.

 ### Secrets